qiz013/cse15l-week-2-assignment/index.md

 Step3:

 ![image](screenshot3.png)
-- command "ls" lists the contents of the current directory
+- command `ls` lists the contents of the current directory
-- command "ls -lat" lists the contents, including the hidden files in the long format
+- command `ls -lat` lists the contents, including the hidden files in the long format

 Step4: